Sharing wide area network connections in shared buildings

 - inform the service provider of their chosen pattern of connectivity

-- provide different physical interfaces on their VPN routers for their own LAN switches (if installed) and the shared infrastructure switches
+- provide different physical interfaces on their VPN routers for their own local area network (LAN) switches (if installed) and the shared infrastructure switches

 Read more about networks

-Read about sharing workplace wireless networks if you are involved in deploying new or upgrading existing government networks.
+Read about sharing workplace wireless networks if you are involved in deploying new or upgrading existing public sector networks.

 Email firstname.lastname@example.org to: